experius/Magento-2-Module-Experius-MissingTranslations/README.md

 - Add --module parameter to missing translation Console command

 For database translations
-- Add flag to translation database; if user edit's a translation, user_defined is flagged as true.
+- Add flag to translation table database (user_defined); if user edit's a translation, user_defined is flagged as true.
 - Add --force update for every entry that is not flagged as user_defined; to update csv changes into database.